 Lawcover Insurance Pty Ltd (ABN 15 095 082 509) (Lawcover) has developed this Modern Slavery Statement ('Statement') in line with the Modern Slavery Act 2018 (Cth) ('the Act').
-This Modern Slavery Statement (Statement) is the first Statement prepared by Lawcover and outlines the actions that Lawcover has taken to identify, assess and address modern slavery risks in our operations and supply chain during the reporting period 1 July 2022 to 30 June 2023.
+This Modern Slavery Statement (Statement) is the second Statement prepared by Lawcover and outlines the actions that Lawcover has taken to identify, assess and address modern slavery risks in our operations and supply chain during the reporting period 1 July 2023 to 30 June 2024.

-In the preparation of this statement Lawcover has taken steps to understand modern slavery in the context of our business operations and supply chains.
-This includes engaging external human rights specialists to consider our inherent modern slavery risks and existing risk frameworks for retrofitting with modern slavery controls.
+In the preparation of the first statement, Lawcover took steps to understand modern slavery in the context of our business operations and supply chains.
+This included engaging external human rights specialists to consider our inherent modern slavery risks and existing risk frameworks for retrofitting with modern slavery controls.
+Lawcover has continued to develop its approach to identifying and managing modern slavery risks.